lifeomic/rate-limiter-py/README.md

 The recommended architecture for detecting the termination of and removing tokenized resources is via a Lambda consuming CloudWatch events.
 Details and examples coming in the next set of changes.

+## Development

+### Dependencies
+The dependencies needed for local development (running unit tests, etc.) are contained in `dev_requirements.txt` and can be installed via pip: `pip install -r dev_requirements.txt`.

+### Unit Tests
+Running the unit tests is done via a recipe in the `makefile`, the command: `make test`.
+The unit tests are run with [nose](http://nose.readthedocs.io/en/latest/) inside a virtual environment managed by [tox](https://pypi.python.org/pypi/tox).
+The `test_requirements.txt` contains all the testing dependencies and is used to pip install everything needed by the tests in the tox environments (tox installs these dependencies).

+### Code Hygiene
+The `make check` command will run [pylint](https://www.pylint.org/) with standards defined in `pylintrc`.
+This is a measurable way to enforce style and standards.

+### Cleanup
+Run `make clean` to remove artifacts leftover by tox and pylint.